pipedown/node-noise/README.md

 return .baz[*].biz
 ```

-### Bind Variables: Return Matched Array Elements
+### Bind Variables: Return Only Matched Array Elements

-If you are searching for nested values or object nested in arrays, and you want to return the match objects, use the bind syntax before the array in the query.
+If you are searching for nested values or objects nested in arrays, and you want to return only the match objects, use the bind syntax before the array in the query.

 Say you have a document like this: